When you think of setting a goal, you think of the end result, right?

 Well that’s 12 months or 52 weeks or 365 days or 8,760 hours.

 I’m not sure how you would even attempt this goal.
-It’s too broad but it’s actually a goal I hear all of the time.
+It’s too broad but it’s actually a common goal that encounter frequently in my practice as a personal life coach.

 Guess what happens to us when things feel like they’ll take too long?

-They become too hard and we forget about them or procrastinate until we forget about them.
-Keep in mind that most of us think that the microwave takes too long.
+If things become too hard, we procrastinate until we forget about them.
+We may become discouraged enough that we choose to give up before we start.
+Keep in mind that many of us think that the microwave takes too long.

 There’s a tweak that I’d like to see you make when you’re setting your goals.
 This tweak has proven itself over and over again.
 Every single one of my clients that made this tweak eventually reached their goals.